-Curriculum and AFL focus of CPD Multiple studies through the 'teaching' element of EEF 1, 2, 3, 4 CPD programmes - National College of Teaching - NPQTLs Professional development section of 'teaching' from EEF research 1, 2, 3, 4 Teaching and Learning lead practitioner To provide further instructional coaching of individual staff to aid their professional development 1, 2, 3, 4 Coaching programme 'Explicit teaching' approaches form 'teaching' section of EEF research.
-Coaching based on 'Rosenshine's principles of instruction' 1, 2, 3, 4 Gold group Y7 EEF research on 'Flexible grouping' of year 7 students.
+Curriculum and AFL focus of CPD Multiple studies through the 'teaching' element of EEF 1, 2, 3, 4 CPD programmes - National College of Teaching - NPQTLs Professional development section of 'teaching' from EEF research 1, 2, 3, 4 Teaching and Learning lead practitioner and other coaches To provide further instructional coaching of individual staff to aid their professional development 1, 2, 3, 4 Coaching programme 'Explicit teaching' approaches form 'teaching' section of EEF research.
+Coaching based on 'Rosenshine's principles of instruction' 1, 2, 3, 4 Steplab used as the platform for coaching.
+Gold group Y7 EEF research on 'Flexible grouping' of year 7 students.
 This based on individual needs and disbanded when the purpose is met 1 - 8